vnaysngh/deoperator/README.md

    - "Get me a quote for 100 USDC to DAI"
    - "What's the price of WBTC?"
    - "Trade 0.5 ETH for USDT"
+   - "What are the staking options for USDC on Base?"
 3. **Review & Confirm**: The AI will get a quote and ask for confirmation
 4. **Execute Trade**: Confirm in your wallet to complete the swap